Speech: Lewis Booth at the European Petroleum Industries Europia Conference, London, February 15, 2006

 Reaching this target represents a significant challenge for all of us.

 For over 200 years, since the industrial revolution, we have disturbed the natural carbon cycles by burning fossil fuels and CO2 emissions have accumulated in the atmosphere.

 18% of man-made CO2 emissions are caused by transport.

-Action must be taken in all sectors of course, if we are to meet this challenge.
-But, at Ford, we recognise a responsibility to do something about it.
+Action must be taken in all sectors of course if we are to meet this challenge.
+But, at Ford, we recognize a responsibility to do something about it.

 The scale of the challenge means that it’s not enough to introduce two or three new “environmental” products and leave it at that.